 - Content that points back to our focus.
 Straight to the point: if Aldi and Trader Joe’s products don’t have a meaningful, organic place in your post, it’s probably not the best fit for our site.
-We realize that’s a very specific requirement, but given 1) how strongly we care about our site and 2) how broad a range of products Aldi and Trader Joe’s sells, we don’t think it’s unreasonable.
-In addition, it gives your post a much better chance of being seen, as we rank high for search in those areas.
+We realize that’s a very specific requirement, but given 1) how strongly we care about our site and 2) how broad a range of products Aldi and Trader Joe’s sell, we see this as a crucial core value.
+In addition, this approach gives your post a much better chance of being seen, as we rank high for search in those areas.

 - Solid prose.
 We would rather direct our energies toward writing our own content rather than rewriting someone else’s.
 If we believe a prospective sponsored writer is going to create editorial headaches for us, we’re not going to spend the time on it.

 As for other issues, like whether we require nofollow links or what we charge per post?
 Those issues depend entirely on each individual circumstance.
 If we feel like a sponsored post inquiry is worth considering, we’re happy to talk those topics.

 If you’re interested in sponsoring with us, feel free to contact us.